1995 Mississippi gubernatorial election

 The 1995 Mississippi gubernatorial election took place on November 7, 1995 to elect the Governor of Mississippi.
 Incumbent Republican Kirk Fordice won reelection to a second term.
+This is the last time that a gubernatorial nominee and a lieutenant gubernatorial nominee of different political parties were elected governor and lieutenant governor in Mississippi.

 Democratic primary

+In 1993, John Grisham, a novelist and former state legislator, helped Molpus raise over $200,000.
 Mississippi Secretary of State Dick Molpus won the Democratic primary, defeating business consultant and 1991 independent candidate Shawn O'Hara.

 Results

 Republican primary

 Incumbent Governor Kirk Fordice won the Republican primary, defeating two minor candidates.